NormanTUD/OmniOpt/.gui/_tutorials/folder_structure.md

 - `generation_strategy`: A file containing the given generation strategy
 - `last_share_md5`: A file containing paths and MD5 hashes of shared files, so they can be updated instead of re-uploaded every time you can OmniOpt2-Share
 - `last_share_md5_tmp`: Same as `last_share_md5`, but only temporary
+- `live_share`: If this file exists, the job has been run with live share enabled.
+This is useful for continued jobs, so they also have live-share enabled

 ### `eval_nodes_cpu_ram_logs.txt`